-See EV Certificate Warranties and Representations of the Extended Validation Guidelines.
+See EV Certificate Warranties and Representations of the EV SSL Certificate Guidelines and EV Code Signing Certificate Guidelines as published by the CA/Browser Forum.

 9.7 Disclaimers of warranties

 See section 9.8

 9.8 Limitations of liability

 WoSign gives no guaranties whatsoever about the security or suitability of the services provided that are identified by a certificate issued by WoSign or the use of thereof, including but not limited to the use of its websites and programs or any other service offered currently or in the future.
 The certification services are operated according to the highest possible levels of security and to the highest industry standards, but without any warranty.